10 Frugal Habits That Can Save You Over $500 a Month

 Negotiate Rates

-Call providers and ask for a discount.
-Companies often negotiate to keep customers.
+Call providers and ask for a discount or promo rate.
+Companies often negotiate to keep customers, especially if you’ve been with them for a while.

 Examples to Cut: